tdilauro/Simplified-wiki/The-circulation-server.md

   and the book.

-The circulation server is not necessarily responsible for gathering, keeping, or processing the raw data associated with this consolidated view (e.g. OCLC Classify records, NYT bestseller information, or Amazon reviews).
+The circulation server is not necessarily responsible for gathering, keeping, or processing raw data (e.g. OCLC Classify records, NYT bestseller information, or Amazon reviews), or the preliminary data used to build this view (rows in the 'workrecords' table).

-Hoever, the circulation server is responsible for the _search engine_, which for now probably means storing that raw data.
+Hoever, the circulation server is responsible for the _search engine_, which for now probably means storing that intermediate data.
 Search results are served as OPDS feeds.
 The only supported search is a combination title/author search.